matejmedvecky/pepmandis/README.md

 # Configuration file

-Template of 'defaults.cfg' config file (with macOS-like paths):
+Template of 'defaults.cfg' config file (with macOS-like paths).
+Please change /path/to/ to actual path to desired files: \
 ```
 [ChromeDriver]
 path=/Applications/chromedriver